 - Adventurer Archaeologist: He and the other scholars of Byrgenwerth College uncovered the ancient tombs beneath the great city of Yharnam.
 What they found in those tombs should have stayed buried.

-- Alien Blood: He has white blood.
+- Alien Blood: If attacked, he is revealed to now have white blood.

 - Body Horror: He has what appears to be florescent fungus growing from under his collar and his feet have become gangrenous◊.